Avestair/react-pizza/README.md

-a React pizza store template
+a React pizza store template.
+made with Redux Tool Kit.